Jonah Bolden: Philadelphia 76ers (2018–2020)

 On 25 July 2018, Bolden signed with the Philadelphia 76ers.
 On 16 October 2018, he made his NBA debut playing in a single minute under a 107–85 loss to the Boston Celtics.
-During his rookie season, Bolden has had multiple assignments to the Delaware Blue Coats, the 76ers' NBA G League affiliate.
+As an NBA rookie in 2018–19, Bolden had multiple assignments to the Delaware Blue Coats, the 76ers' NBA G League affiliate.
+He was part of the 76ers' rotation during the 2019 playoffs.

 Bolden was waived on 7 February 2020.

 Phoenix Suns (2020)

-On 12 February 2020, Bolden was signed to a 10-day contract by the Phoenix Suns, who were without big men Frank Kaminsky, Aron Baynes, Dario Šarić, and Deandre Ayton during that time.
-In his debut that day, he had six points, seven rebounds and a plus-minus of +17 in 26 minutes in a 112–106 win over the Golden State Warriors.
-Bolden played in two more games for the Suns, which saw all of their big men (minus Kaminsky) return to action before he wasn't signed for a second 10-day contract on February 24.
+On 12 February 2020, Bolden was signed to a 10-day contract by the Phoenix Suns, who were without big men Frank Kaminsky, Aron Baynes, Dario Šarić and Deandre Ayton during that time.
+In his debut that day, he had six points, seven rebounds and a plus–minus of +17 in 26 minutes in a 112–106 win over the Golden State Warriors.
+Bolden played in two more games for the Suns, which saw all of their big men (minus Kaminsky) return to action before he was not signed for a second 10-day contract on February 24.

+Bolden subsequently retired from basketball at age 25 to pursue a career in cryptocurrency.

+Sydney Kings (2023–2024)

+On 19 June 2023, Bolden came out of retirement and signed with the Sydney Kings for the 2023–24 NBL season.

+Capitanes de Arecibo (2024)

+On 18 March 2024, Bolden signed with Capitanes de Arecibo of the BSN for the 2024 season.

+New Zealand Breakers (2024–2025)

+On 2 May 2024, Bolden signed with the New Zealand Breakers for the 2024–25 NBL season.

+Capitanes de Arecibo and Cangrejeros de Santurce (2025)

+Bolden re-joined Capitanes de Arecibo for the 2025 Baloncesto Superior Nacional season.
+On 8 May 2025, he joined Cangrejeros de Santurce.
+He played three games for Cangrejeros de Santurce before returning to Capitanes de Arecibo for one final game on June 22.

+Illawarra Hawks (2025–present)

+On 7 August 2025, Bolden signed with the Illawarra Hawks for the 2025–26 NBL season.
+He missed the start of the season with a foot injury.

 National team career

-Bolden played for the Australia national under-19 team at the 2013 FIBA Under-19 World Championship in the Czech Republic at the age of 17.
+Bolden played for the Australian national under-19 team at the 2013 FIBA Under-19 World Championship in the Czech Republic at the age of 17.
 He played in eight of the nine games that Australia competed in, averaging 2.6 points and 2.9 rebounds while playing 10.1 minutes per game.
 His top performance was a nine-point game against Senegal.
-Bolden made his senior debut for the Australian Boomers in an exhibition match against Canada in August 2019.
+In August 2019, Bolden made his senior debut for the Australian Boomers in an exhibition win against Canada leading up to the 2019 FIBA World Cup.
+Although he was one the best players in that game, he withdrew from the World Cup afterwards, citing personal reasons.